WanluLiuLab/yasim-sctcr/Readme.md

 ## Introduction

 Single-Cel T-Cell Receptor (TCR) Sequencing (scTCR-Seq) is an important method in studying the diversity and dynamics of T-cell populations in organisms.
-However, since the number of publically available scTCR-Seq datasets are limited, researchers often needs to reconstruct TCR contigs from scRNA-Seq data, and a benchmark of such tools is required.
+However, since the number of publicly available scTCR-Seq datasets is limited, researchers often need to reconstruct TCR contigs from scRNA-Seq data, and a benchmark of such tools is required.

 This software provides an easy way to simulate Next-Generation Sequencing (NGS)-based scTCR-Seq using Illumina sequencer simulator.
 With realistic TCR contig constructed from statistics of **1.08 million** human TCR V/J CDR3 sequences from [hUARdb](https://huarc.net), it supports simulation of TCR contigs from arbitrary cell number, sequencing depth, read length with Paired/Single End support.
 It also supports mixing scTCR-Seq data with simulated scRNA-Seq data, which allows calculation of both precision and sensitivity.